rwenzelo/BeesBeesBees-ts/README.md

   - [ ] a `job` property that is set to `Keep on growing`

 #### HoneyMakerBee
-- [ ] Create a HoneyMakerBee class, in TypeScript style, with:
+- [ ] Create a HoneyMakerBee class in TypeScript with:
   - [ ] the Bee superclass
   - [ ] an age property that is set to `10`
   - [ ] a job property that is set to `make honey`